 This is probably the most brainless thing to do.
 Turn off the lights when you are not using them, there’s no reason to have them on.
 One billion people live without electricity day to day, and that is usually what I think about when I see unneeded lights on.
-If you’re reading this, my guess is you are not one of those one billion people and can make a push for more eco friendly travel habits.
+If you’re reading this, my guess is you are not one of those one billion people and can make a push for more eco-friendly travel habits.

 This is quite possibly how you can make the largest difference.
 Whether we want to admit it or not money makes the world go round.
 Almost all of our most environmentally destructive actions stem from financial gains.
 There is a flip side here.
 This means that choosing where you spend your money can make a big difference in how the tourism market grows.

-Switch to solar powered
+Switch to solar power

 Ditch the hair dryer

-Turn off the Taps
+Turn off the taps

 Decline plastic bags

-Going off this, many people in the developing world aren’t aware of the effects of plastic, littering, soil degradation.
+Going off this, many people around the world aren’t aware of the effects of plastic, littering, soil degradation.
 Companies like LUSHdo a great job informing them.
 But as travelers, we can help too.
 Next time someone insists on giving you a plastic bag tell them that plastic doesn’t decompose.
 When you see someone littering

-Unless we are in dire need of some cold water we always refill our Lifestraw right from the taps (and even rivers in some places).
+Unless we are in dire need of some cold water we always refill our Lifestraw right from the taps (and even rivers/lakes in some places).
 Haven’t gotten sick once!
 (Knock on wood).
 If you’re having a tough decision about the best travel water bottle on the market we’ve made a post to help you out!

 Always ask for tap water

-Pick Up The trash
+Pick up the trash